 - Manage business operations

 - Track leads, lead activities, and customer base

 3. Cloud vs. On-premise

 Both on-premise and cloud CRM solutions have their pros and cons.
-A cloud or Software-as-a-Service (SaaS) solution makes you free from sticking to the restrictions of a server and technical expertise needs.
+A cloud or Software-as-a-Service (SaaS) solution frees you from sticking to the restrictions of a server and technical expertise needs.
 Logging into the cloud CRM software will give you access to your data and focus on your business.
 An on-premise solution compels you to arrange physical infrastructure at your location.
 After this, you will get access to servers for app integration.
 But, this pattern keeps you free from dealing with recurrent subscription charges.

 4. Features and Functionalities

 Every business is unique, be it a process, growth dynamic, or customer base.
 So, sticking to prefixed standards and inflexible functions will not help you every time.
 That is why you need a scalable CRM system for business.
 It is essential to have a CRM when your business grows.
 Make sure you choose a version that is easily upgradable.
 All CRM software systems come with many functions that you may or may not use.
 It means you are paying for something of no use to you.
 Consider the following tips:

 - Ask yourself if you need a custom or over-the-self